 Where can I fish for Atlantic Salmon in Ontario?

-In all areas of the province, where an Atlantic Salmon catch limit of 1 exists for residents with a valid sport fishing licence, this counts towards the aggregate catch/possession limit of 5 for salmon/trout (see page 7 of the Ontario Fishing Regulations Summary).
+In all areas of the province, where an Atlantic Salmon catch limit of 1 exists for residents with a valid sport fishing licence, this counts towards the aggregate catch/possession limit of 5 for salmon/trout (see page 10 of the Ontario Fishing Regulations Summary).
 Residents with a valid conservation fishing licence may never retain Atlantic Salmon (with one exception in Fisheries Management Zone 11).
-Additionally, there is a provincial possession limit of one Atlantic Salmon, meaning that even if a licence holder is fishing in multiple Zones, they can only have one Atlantic Salmon in their possession (including storage).
+Additionally, there is a provincial possession limit of one Atlantic Salmon, meaning that even if a licence holder is fishing in multiple Zones, they can only have one Atlantic Salmon in their possession (including storage; see page 13 of the Ontario Fishing Regulations Summary).
 Always make sure you understand and follow all the regulations in the Ontario Fishing Regulations Summary.

 Lake Ontario is located in Fisheries Management Zone (FMZ) 20, and anglers can fish here for Atlantic Salmon year-round.
 Holders of a valid sport fishing licence have a catch and possession limit of one Atlantic Salmon above the size limit of 63 cm (24.8 in), while holders of a conservation fishing licence must practice catch-and-release.
 Since 2016, holders of both types of fishing licences must practice catch-and-release with Atlantic Salmon in FMZ 16 and 17, where the season begins on the 4th Saturday in April and closes September 30.
 However, in some areas, fishing is permitted year-round, while other areas are designated as fish sanctuaries and fishing is prohibited.
 See the Ontario Fishing Regulations Summary for specific information on fishing opportunities and restrictions in these zones.
 Fishing for Atlantic Salmon in FMZ 18 is prohibited.